How to Wash Vintage Clothes: Expert Care Guide For 1930s, 1940s & 1950s Clothing

 How to handwash vintage clothes?
 Steps for hand washing vintage clothes like a pro:

-• Remember, only ever wash delicate vintage garments in tepid water.
+5. Remember, only ever wash delicate vintage garments in tepid water.
 And for the love of all vintage, fill the sink with water before you put your clothes in it.
-I can’t stress this enough, don’t risk placing your vintage garment under running water or you may cause damage to the fabric!
+I can’t stress this enough: don’t risk placing your vintage garment under running water, or you may cause damage to the fabric!

-• Vintage fabrics that can be hand-washed are; cotton, rayon, pure silk and pure wool, although I always send my woollen garments to the dry cleaner.
+6. Vintage fabrics that can be hand-washed are: cotton, rayon, pure silk and pure wool, although I always send my woollen garments to the dry cleaner.

-• Metal can rust in water and some of the vintage sellers I know do as far as removing the zipper beforehand.
-I don’t go to that extreme but be aware that this may happen.
+7. Metal can rust in water, and some of the vintage sellers I know go so far as removing the zipper beforehand.
+I don’t go to that extreme, but be aware that this may happen.

 With these easy steps, your vintage clothes will be clean, fresh, and ready to wear again!